 Contact Our Experienced South Carolina Family Law Attorney

 If you are going through a divorce and have concerns regarding child custody and visitation, contact an experienced South Carolina family law attorney.
 At the office of Lauren M. Taylor, our attorney and staff understand that your children are the most important thing to you, and will provide the kind of caring, compassionate, effective legal service you deserve.
 Serving the entire Upstate area, we will guide you through the legal process, while always looking out for your best interests.
-Contact our office today for a free consultation.
+Contact our office today for an initial consultation.

 South Carolina divorce attorney Lauren Taylor is an authority on family law in Charleston and Greenville.
 Lauren Taylor Law is an authority on divorce, child support, and alimony in South Carolina.
 She graduated from the Charlotte School of Law, and has been practicing for several years now.
 Lauren Taylor relies on her experience and passion to fight for you during this stressful time.
 Learn more about her experience here.